 It can be seen from our pseudo-label generation framework that the task of independent motion segmentation can be seen as a combination of global and local motion estimation.
 As previously studied in the event-based flow literature~\cite{zhu2018ev, gehrig2021raft}, it is preferred to preserve motion information in events.
 For this purpose, we use the event volume representation, which encodes the temporal domain as discretized channels of a 3D tensor.
 A bi-linear interpolation kernel($k_b$) is used to distribute events to discretized bins based on their spatio-temporal proximity with these bins.
 We use the volume of events, which has been shown to be effective in understanding motion, as described in~\cite{zhu2019unsupervised, wang2022ev, wang2022evac3d}: $E(x, y, t) = \sum_i p_i k_b(x-x_i)k_b(y-y_i)k_b(t-t_i^*)$.
 We use 15 channels for the event volume to allow the network to extract fine temporal information from events.
 We provide details on the implementation of the network and the loss functions of~\ours{}.
 Our trained prediction module is a UNet-like convolutional neural network.
 The bottleneck layers facilitate the aggregation of global features, since the segmentation problem relies not only on the local flow pattern of events but also on the global motion pattern caused by the camera.
 We use a pre-trained ResNet34~\cite{he2016deep} encoder with pre-trained weights on ImageNet~\cite{deng2009imagenet}.
-Although events and images have different appearances, the kernels learned in an image-based encoder can be re-used in event-based prediction.
 Since objects usually occupy much less space than the rigid background, we use a Focal Loss~\cite{lin2017focal} to handle the class imbalance problem.
-Let us denote ground truth class for a pixel as $y$: $y$ is $1$ for an IMO pixel and $-1$ for a rigid background pixel, and our predicted probability for this pixel is $p$.

-Here, $\gamma$ is a hyperparameter that determines how much we diminish the loss for well-classified examples.
-We use $0.25$ for this value.
 The network is trained with an Adam optimizer using a learning rate of $2e-4$ on EVIMO Table, Wall, Floor, Box, and Fast training sequences.